Cas9Diego/TrimmWithVision/README.md

 Structure

 iOS/
-YOu will find the Xcode project containing all you need to run the App.
+You will find the Xcode project containing all you need to run the App.

 Requirements